 Another natural material that’s popular for kukri handles is buffalo horn.
-Kukris issued to the Gurkha’s have been made with buffalo horn handles for centuries, which makes this style popular with military enthusiasts and collectors.
+Kukris issued to the Gurkha’s have been made with buffalo horn handles for centuries, making this style popular with military enthusiasts and collectors.
 They look fantastic when well cared for but can diminish in attractiveness if neglected.
 Like wood, they require regular cleaning and maintenance.
 They are also slippery when wet, making them more dangerous when used in adverse conditions.

-Far less showy than its organic counterparts, rubber handles are the workhorse of the kukri world.
+Far less showy than their organic counterparts, rubber handles are the workhorse of the kukri world.
 No other material is as grippy as rubber, so they’re an excellent choice for use in wet conditions, whether that be splitting wood in the rain or field dressing a deer.
 Compared to wood or horn handles, rubber requires far less maintenance, though it still shouldn’t be left in direct sunlight.

-Micarta is a synthetic material made by layering things like linen, paper, and leather into a thermoplastic resin.
+Micarta is a synthetic material made by layering linen, paper, and leather into a thermoplastic resin.
 The medium is actually fairly old, created in the early 20th century as a resistor on electrical lines.
 There’s a good chance the knives in your kitchen have a micarta handle.
-It’s a popular choice as it gives a good grip when the knife handle is wet and it’s durable enough to withstand hundreds of cycles through the dishwasher.
+It’s a popular choice as it gives a good grip when the knife handle is wet, and it’s durable enough to withstand hundreds of cycles through the dishwasher.
 Some users complain that it doesn’t provide as solid of a grip when dry.

 Frequently Asked Questions